Search all sites near me now

 Richmond is the largest urban area within Tasman District and directly adjoins Nelson City.
 It is located on the Waimea Plain adjoining Tasman Bay and Nelson City.
 It has one monitoring site of PM10 and PM2.5.

 Richmond has one air quality monitoring site established in 2006.
 It is located between commercial and residential land uses.
 The main state highway runs to the north west.
-The site has a real time PM10 monitor (Thermo FH62 BAM) and a cross check monitor (Partisol 2000).
+The site has a real time PM10 and PM2.5 monitor (Thermo 5028i BAM).
 Daily PM2.5 monitoring was commenced at the site in late 2015.
-A meterological monitoring station is located approximately 370 metres to the south east and a second meterological monitoring site approximately 1350 metres to the north.

 Town Summary